super35link/NoSQL-backend/README.md

 ## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the LICENSE file for details.

 ## 🤝 Acknowledgments

 - FastAPI for the amazing framework
+- MongoDB for flexible document storage
 - Sentence Transformers for embedding generation
 - Qdrant for vector similarity search
-- MongoDB for engagement tracking
-- PostgreSQL for reliable data storage
+- Redis for caching and real-time features

 ## 📞 Contact